Johnteh/final-_Airbnb_clone/documentation/WEB_FLASK.md

 # HolbertonBnB - Web Flask :globe_with_meridians:

-HTML files for HolbertonBnB are rendered by this application server, built in Python Flask and using Jinja2.
+ Built in Python Flask and using Jinja2.
+Html files are only rendered using jinja2 an engine of flask

 [Source code.](../web_flask)